Spocdoc/ace_mvc/readme.md

   - iterates through routes array calling match(hash)
   - the first route that returns a string becomes the value of the URIBuilder outlet

+Uses URI variables to construct URIs.
+These variables can be

+  - strings

+    presented in the URI as their string value

+  - hashes

+    presented in the URI the same way query strings appear

+  - arrays

 ### URIPusher